anirbanbasu/dqa/README.md

 The approximate workflow for DQA can be summarised as follows.
 ![Workflow](./diagrams/workflow.svg)

-This diagram shows that similar to the tutorial [^1], the DQA workflow performs query decomposition to ensure that complex queries are not sent to the LLM.
-The workflow further optimises the sub-questions (i.e., decompositions of the complex query) through a query refinement step, which loops if necessary.
+This diagram shows that similar to the tutorial [^1], the DQA workflow performs query decomposition to ensure that complex queries are not sent to the LLM to see how it responds.
+Instead, sub-questions (i.e., decompositions of the complex query) that help answer the complex query are sent.
+The workflow further optimises the sub-questions through a query refinement step, which loops if necessary.

 Once the refined sub-questions are satisfactory, each such sub-question is sent to an instance of a [ReAct](https://arxiv.org/abs/2210.03629) "agent", also implemented as a workflow.
 Each ReAct workflow loops as necessary in order to answer the question given to it.